 The study of non-simplicial thin polytopes began in \cite{BKN24}, where the $3$-dimensional classification is obtained.
 In \cite{Kur24a} the classification of thin simplices in dimension $4$ is obtained.

-Recall that the \textbf{degree} $\deg (P)$ of the polytope $P$ is the degree of its $h^*$-polynomial, the \textbf{codegree} codeg$(P)$ is the smallest integer $\lambda \ge 1$ such that the $\lambda$-th dilate $\lambda P$ of $P$ contains a lattice point in its relative interior.
+Recall that the \textbf{degree} $\deg(P)$ of a polytope $P$ is the degree of its $h^*$-polynomial.
+The \textbf{codegree} $\text{codeg}(P)$ is the smallest integer $\lambda \ge 1$ such that the $\lambda$-th dilate $\lambda P$ contains a lattice point in its relative interior.
 By convention, a point has codegree $1$.
 It follows from Ehrhart-MacDonald reciprocity \cite{Mcd71} that

 \begin{definition} A \textbf{Lawrence prism} is a $d$-dimensional lattice polytope in $\R^d$ isomorphic to $\conv(0,e_1,\ldots, e_{d-1}, k_0 e_d, e_1+k_1 e_d, \ldots, e_{d-1}+k_{d-1} e_d)$ with $k_0, k_1, \ldots, k_{d-1} \in \Z_{\ge 1}$, i.e. it is the Cayley sum of lattice segments in $\R^1$. \end{definition}